omkar3060/apsportfolio.github.io/README.md

 ## Objectives

-**1.** Apply theoretical concepts from Data Structures and Algorithms (DSA) and Algorithmic Problem Solving (APS) courses to practical, real-world problems within the Ola platform.
+**1.** Apply theoretical concepts learnt from Data Structures and Algorithms (DSA) and Algorithmic Problem Solving (APS) courses to practical, real-world problems within the Ola platform.

 **2.** Address specific business challenges faced by Ola through the application of algorithmic problem-solving.